moebiussurfing/ofxSurfingImGui/README.md

     widgetsManager.AddWidgetConf(f1, SurfingWidgetTypes::IM_STEPPER);
     // the same float parameter but as a slider and 10px spacing at the end widgetsManager.AddWidgetConf(f2, SurfingWidgetTypes::IM_DRAG, false, 1, 10);
+    // an int as slider
     widgetsManager.AddWidgetConf(i1, SurfingWidgetTypes::IM_SLIDER);
+    // an int as stepper
     widgetsManager.AddWidgetConf(i2, SurfingWidgetTypes::IM_STEPPER);
 }
 void ofApp::drawWidgets()